-Budget figures are provided for comparative purposes and have been derived from the 2022/23 Financial Planning Overview approved by the Board of Governors of UNBC on March 19, 2022.
+Budget figures are provided for comparative purposes and have been derived from the Budget 2023-25 and Projection for 2025-28 submission which included 2023-24 consolidated budget presentation for the financial statements, approved by the Board of Governors of UNBC on March 28, 2023.
 The budget is reflected in the Consolidated Statements of Operations and Accumulated Surplus and Statements of Changes in Net Debt.